Shida-Jiang/Model-Agnostic-Control-for-EV-Range-and-Lifetime-Extension/README.md

-# Model-Agnostic Energy Throughput Control for Range and Lifetime Extension of Electric Vehicles via Cell-Level Inverters
+# Degradation-Model-Agnostic Energy Throughput Control for EV Range Preservation and Battery Lifetime Extension via Cell-Level Inverters
-Codes for the paper entitled "Model-Agnostic Energy Throughput Control for Range and Lifetime Extension of Electric Vehicles via Cell-Level Inverters."
+Codes for the paper entitled "Degradation-Model-Agnostic Energy Throughput Control for EV Range Preservation and Battery Lifetime Extension via Cell-Level Inverters."
 All codes are directly runnable.
-Running the code allows you to reproduce all the figures in the paper.
+Running the code allows you to reproduce Figures 7 and 8 in the paper.